The Buy to Let Mortgage Guide

 - Achieving the desired loan size, especially if a high LTV is required, see below

 The lender needs to know that there is sufficient rent to cover the payments on the mortgage and each lender uses their own particular set of calculations to determine this.
 The higher the mortgage payment, for example by having a repayment mortgage, the higher the rent needs to be for a given loan size.
 That calculation includes a safety margin and is known as an Income Cover Ratio (ICR).
-Typically it asks for the rent to be at least 45% more that the mortgage, when the mortgage is calculated at a stressed interest rate.
+Typically it asks for the rent to be at least 45% more than the mortgage, when the mortgage is calculated at a stressed interest rate.

 There are other factors that a lender will use to determine allowable loan size including whether you are an individual or portfolio landlord, whether you are a basic or higher rate taxpayer, or whether you opt for fixed rate mortgages usually of 5 yrs or more.
 Some lenders might also use some of your personal income in their calculation.